swansestudio/swansestudio/README.md

 Proficient in most audio editing software at a professional level.
 I also have experience working with Davinci Resolve and can perform basic video editing and color correction for small projects.

-Drawn into computer science and software development.
+I am drawn to computer science and web technologies.
 My areas of interest are WEB and Cloud technologies: JS/React/Node/Express/MongoDB/AWS/GO.

 I Love new things learning, understanding the essence, structure information and find patterns in it.